Sunday, April 26, 2026

 };

-The heap use of child seemed redundant so it was refactored to be hold by value:
+The heap use of child seemed redundant so it was removed and the child will be hold by value:

 struct Parent